7 Important X (formerly Twitter) Analytics Metrics for Marketing Agencies

 Common Pitfalls: Low completion may indicate poor content or video length issues.

-X analytics provides an abundance of data.
+X analytics provides an abundance of data, but accessing this wealth of information now requires an X Premium subscription.
 When reporting to clients, you know that not all metrics are created equal.
 Focus on the ones that offer a comprehensive view of your campaigns’ performance, audience engagement, and overall brand impact on the platform.

 At Swydo, we recognize the challenges you face when reporting to clients.
 We’ve identified three key categories of X metrics you should track.